MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 ![Screenshot of the Power Automate Desktop troubleshoot dialog.](\media\troubleshoot\image001.png)

-## Delete MSAL file to resolve sign out issues
+## Delete the MSAL file to resolve sign out issues

-Power Automate Desktop creates a file named **msalcache.bin3** to acquire tokens and authenticate users.
+Power Automate Desktop uses a file named **msalcache.bin3** to acquire tokens and authenticate users.

 If you encounter errors while trying to sign out, delete this file and restart the Power Automate Desktop service.